SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 	   [?Track.Grip = Wet] => (Call: Assistant.Speak("It will be too wet.
 I will come up with a new strategy.")), (Call: Assistant.Call(planPitstop))

-As you can see, defining individual conversation actions is really an expert topic and therefore nothing for the casual user.
+As you can see, defining individual actions is really an expert topic and therefore nothing for the casual user.
 If you want use this feature, I can offer a personal introduction and coaching as part of the Patreon membership.

 #### Tab *Plugins*